Summary

 As shown later, not only is Best Buy's degree of operating leverage relatively modest, but the company's earnings are not overly sensitive to changes in interest rates.
 Therefore, I would not overstate the company's relatively low gross and operating margins (Figure 3).
 Competitors such as TGT and WMT are currently working through their excess inventories and are having to mark down many goods in the process, leading to a decline in gross margin (e.g., by 430 basis points at TGT in 1Q2022).
 Best Buy, on the other hand, does not suffer from excess inventory, as evidenced by a year-over-year increase of less than 10% in Q1 of fiscal 2023.
 As a result, gross margin remained very stable this quarter at 22.1%.
 Since fiscal 2015, the company's gross margin had a standard deviation of only 59 basis points - a truly outstanding performance.

 Since it all comes down to cold, hard cash in the end, investors should take a closer look at Best Buy's free cash flow margin.
-Since fiscal 2015, it has virtually doubled - while Best Buy's revenue "only" grew at a compound annual growth rate of 3.6%, normalized free cash flow (nFCF) grew at a CAGR of nearly 15%.
+Since fiscal 2015, it has virtually doubled - while Best Buy's revenue "only" grew at a compound annual growth rateof 3.6%, normalized free cash flow (nFCF) grew at a CAGR of nearly 15%.
 This, of course, raises the question of whether the company's performance in fiscal 2021 and fiscal 2022 was an anomaly.
 Of course, it's easy to dismiss the company's improved cash flow efficiency as the result of unsustainable pricing policies in the context of rising consumer price inflation.
 But if that had been the case, I would have expected revenue growth to be much more in line with free cash flow growth.
 Instead, investors should commend management for relentlessly focusing on improving the company's working capital management.
 Best Buy's cash conversion cycle has fallen from 14 days in fiscal 2015 to negative three days in fiscal 2022 due to significantly improved payment terms with its customers while maintaining favorable payment terms with its suppliers and a very consistent inventory management.
 Unlike many other retailers, Best Buy has a notable accounts receivable balance, typically around 10% of working capital.

 Therefore, it seems reasonable to assume that the company is able to maintain its good free cash flow productivity from an operating perspective, which - in addition to its well-managed asset base - is responsible for a continued strong excess return on invested capital (CROIC), with the exception of fiscal 2016 (Figure 4).
 In that year, the company had restructuring-related expenses of more than $200 million, which I have deducted in normalizing free cash flow, as Best Buy appears to be in an ongoing restructuring process.
 However, in other years, restructuring-related expenses were hardly significant.